 6. The fake commute

-As much as most of us hate the long drive to the office, or perhaps having our face buried in someone’s armpit on the Tube, there is something to be said for your commute being good for your work-life balance.
+As much as most of us hate the long drive to the office, or perhaps having our face buried in someone’s armpit on a busy train, there is something to be said for your commute being good for your work-life balance.

 It punctuates our working day and gives us time to decompress and separate our working life from everything else.
 If you are struggling to get into the right frame of mind to start work, or even if you’re struggling to switch off at the end of the day, try a fake commute.